-7 Gardening Mistakes that Make Your Lawn Look Messy
+7 Gardening Mistakes that Make Your Landscape Look Messy

 Cutting the grass too short is the No. 1 mistake that makes landscapers everywhere cringe.
-Mowing the lawn too low can slice off the food-producing leaf blades, which can temporarily stop root growth (and with weaker roots come thinner grass and more weeds).
+Mowing the lawn too low slices off the food-producing leaf blades, which can temporarily stop root growth (and with weaker roots come thinner grass and more weeds).
 Using sharp lawnmower blades, cut the grass to its highest recommended height, which varies for different selections.
-(Popular Zoysia, for instance, should be mowed at 1 1/2 or 2 inches.
+Popular Zoysia, for instance, should be mowed at 1 1/2 or 2 inches.
 Tall fescues should be mowed at 3 or 3 1/2 inches.
 Many grasses can be clipped at a shorter height in spring than in summer, when the lawn is under stress from heat or drought.

 Before breaking out the shovels, sketch out a map of your garden.
 A preliminary blueprint will save you a headache later on in the process.
 It'll give you a better idea of how the garden will look when it comes to life, and changing plans now is much easier than digging up plants later.
-Tip: Arrange plantings from in vertical lines, from shortest to tallest, in garden beds to help ensure everything will get enough sun.
+Tip: Arrange plantings from back to front and from tallest to shortest in garden beds to help ensure everything will get enough sun.
 Make sure to provide enough growing room for each plant based on the size it will reach at maturity (more on that below).
 And include plants that will provide color or other interesting features for each season.

 A key to a long-lasting garden?
 Giving plants the right amount of sunlight.
 Track how many hours of direct sun occur in each location in your garden, also noting the time of day.
 Plants labeled full-sun need at least six hours of direct sunlight, part-shade and part-sun plants prefer four to six hours, and full shade plants do best with less than four hours of sun a day.
 Plants requiring full shade or part shade will flourish in sunlight that occurs mostly before midday, while a part-sun plant can handle afternoon sunshine.
 Consider each plants' ideal light requirement before deciding on where to plant them.
 Place shade-lovers in shady spots and sun-lovers in sunny spots for a happy, healthy garden.

-Consider plantings mature size before placing in beds so they won't get too crowded over time.
+Consider plantings' mature size before placing in beds so they won't get too crowded over time.
 Check every plant tag for recommended spacing, which is measured from the center of that plant to the center of each of its neighbors.
-Space them a healthy distance apart from one another so their roots will have plenty of room to grow down in their soil and their leaves will have enough space for unfurling to their full glory.
+Space them a healthy distance apart from one another so their roots will have plenty of room to grow down in the soil and their leaves will have enough space for unfurling to their full glory.
 You'll spend less time watering and less time worrying about the spread of disease.
 Beds may look sparse when the plantings are young, but give them time to grow in.